Memory-efficient structured convex optimization via extreme point sampling: Introduction

-In their recent work,~\citet{yurtsever2019scalable} extend the approach from~\cite{sketchy} to deal with SDPs with $d$ linear equality constraints.
+In their recent work, Yurtsever et al.~\cite{yurtsever2019scalable} extend the approach from~\cite{yurtsever2017sketchy} to deal with SDPs with $d$ linear equality constraints.
 They provide a polynomial-time randomized sketching algorithm that, with high probability, computes a rank-$r$ approximation of a near-feasible solution to SDP with $d$ linear equality constraints.
 The working memory required to compute this solution via sketching is $\mathcal{O}(d+rn/\zeta)$, i.e., it is linear in number of equality constraints and the rank of the computed solution.
-The nonnegative quantity $\zeta \in (0,1)$ controls how close the rank-$r$ approximation $X_r$ produced by the algorithm is to the best rank-$r$ approximation $\widehat{X}$ of the solution $X$.
-More precisely, with high probability these quantities satisfy $\|X-X_r\|_{\star} \leq (1+\zeta)\|X-\widehat{X}\|_{\star}$, where $\|\cdot\|_{\star}$ is the nuclear norm.
+The quantity $\zeta \in (0,1)$ controls how close the rank-$r$ approximation $\widehat{X}$ produced by the algorithm is to the best rank-$r$ approximation $[X]_r$ of the approximate solution $X$ of SDP with $d$ linear equality constraints.
+More precisely, with high probability these quantities satisfy $\|X-\widehat{X}\|_{\star} \leq (1+\zeta)\|X-[X]_r\|_{\star}$, where $\|\cdot\|_{\star}$ is the nuclear norm.
 We will discuss the similarities and differences between our work and~\cite{yurtsever2019scalable} in Section~\ref{Sec:Conclusion}.

-Alternatively,~\citet{ding2019optimal} compute a low-rank solution to an SDP with linear equality constraints by first approximately finding the subspace in which the solution lies.
+Alternatively, Ding et al.~\cite{ding2019optimal} compute a low-rank solution to an SDP with linear equality constraints by first approximately finding the subspace in which the solution lies.
 This subspace is computed by finding the null space of the dual slack variable.
 By restricting the search space of the primal solution to a smaller subspace, they restrict the memory required.
 The dual problem is solved only approximately, with the assumption that the rank of the primal optimal solution satisfies the Barvinok–Pataki bound~\cite{barvinok1995problems, pataki1998rank}, which results in some error in the computation of the subspace in which the primal solution lies.
-The working memory for their method is then $\Theta (d+nr)$, where $r$ is the rank of an optimal solution to SDP and satisfies the Barvinok-Pataki bound.
-Table~\ref{table:ComparisonMemory} shows the comparison of memory required by the above methods with the memory requirement of Algorithm~\ref{Algo1}.
-Note that the methods given in the literature compute a rank-$r$ solution to SDP with $d$ linear equality constraints while Algorithm~\ref{Algo1} generates random samples that have covariance equal to a near-feasible, near-optimal solution to the SDP.
+The working memory for their method is then $\Theta (d+nr)$, where $r$ is the rank of an optimal solution to SDP.